Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Sample Approximation and Reformulation

 Proposition \ref{mingti1} implies that problem \eqref{csparse2} can be viewed as an (nontrivial) extension of problem \eqref{sparse2}.
 In fact, we know from Proposition \ref{mingti1} that when {$N=1$}, the solution of problem \eqref{csparse2} satisfies $\bc-\bA\bq^*\geq\bm{0}$ (i.e., $(\bc-\bA\bq^*)_k=0$ for supported links and $(\bc-\bA\bq^*)_k>0$ for unsupported links), and problem \eqref{csparse2} reduces to problem \eqref{sparse2}.
-Since problem \eqref{sparse2} is strongly NP-hard to solve to global optimality and strongly NP-hard to approximate to constant factor global optimality\cite{convex_approximation,removals,msp}, it follows that problem \eqref{csparse2} is also strongly NP-hard to solve and approximate.
+Since problem \eqref{sparse2} is NP-hard to solve to global optimality and NP-hard to approximate to constant factor of global optimality\cite{convex_approximation,removals,msp}, it follows that problem \eqref{csparse2} is also NP-hard to solve and approximate.

-A main difference between problem \eqref{csparse2} and problem \eqref{sparse2} is as follows.
-In problem \eqref{sparse2}, if link $k$ is supported, then $\bc_k-\bA_k\bq^*$ in this case is a scalar and equals zero; while in problem \eqref{csparse2}, if link $k$ is supported, $\bc_k-\bA_k\bq^*$ is not necessarily equal to zero.
-This is the reason why we do not just put $\bc_k-\bA_k\bq$ in the objective of \eqref{csparse2} but put $\max\left\{\bc_k-\bA_k\bq,\bm{0}\right\}$ {there}.
-To illustrate this, we give the following example, where $K=N=2,$ and
+{}{A key difference between problems \eqref{csparse2} and \eqref{sparse2} lies in the $\max$ operator introduced in problem \eqref{csparse2}.
+In problem \eqref{sparse2}, if link $k$ is supported, then $\bc_k-\bA_k\bq^*$ is a scalar and equals zero; while in problem \eqref{csparse2}, if link $k$ is supported, then $\bc_k-\bA_k\bq^*\leq \bm{0}$ but not necessarily equal to zero.
+Therefore, to correctly formulate the JPAC problem, we introduce a $\max$ operation and put $\max\left\{\bc_k-\bA_k\bq,\bm{0}\right\}$ in $\|\cdot\|_0$ instead of $\bc_k-\bA_k\bq;$ see problem \eqref{csparse2}.
+Notice that in the sparse formulation it is desirable that a link is supported if and only if the corresponding $\ell_0$-quasi-norm is zero.
+To further illustrate this, we give the following example, where $K=N=2,$ and